microchip-pic-avr-examples/pic16f15276-cnano-spi-rs485-bridge-modbus-client-mplab-mcc/README.md

 The client microcontroller measures the temperature using thermo click, pressure using pressure 5 click and stores it in dedicated flash memory.

-The PIC16F15276 microcontroller acts as client and is interfaced with the pressure sensor on Pressure 5 click board and temperature sensor on Thermo click board over SPI.
+The PIC16F15276 microcontroller acts as a client and interfaced with the pressure sensor on Pressure 5 click board and temperature sensor on Thermo click board over SPI.
 The PIC16F15276 microcontroller communicates with RS485 2 click using EUSART protocol.
 The RS485 2 click is used to interface the SPI sensors to RS485 bus network.

 The SPI-RS485 bridge demo block diagram is shown in below figure.